 The groups A and C are in effect for Chris User2 because the groups are not defined as mutually exclusive.
-That means that the employee is authorized to trigger requests and to check invoices.
+That means that the identity is authorized to trigger requests and to check invoices.
 If this should not be allowed, define further exclusion for group C.

-Table 14: Excluded groups and effective assignments
+Table 13: Excluded groups and effective assignments

-Employee Member in role Assigned group Excluded group Effective group

-Chris User2 Marketing Group A - Group C

-Control group Group C Group B
+Identity Member in role Assigned group Excluded group Effective group Chris Marketing Group A Croup C User2 Control group Group C Group B - Group C Group A

-Group A